 Winter transforms roads, turning opportunities into obstacles.
-In snowy or icy conditions, the term “all-season tires” is a misnomer.
-If you want to have peace of mind on wintry roads, it’s vital to have winter or all-weather tires on your vehicle.
+In snowy or icy conditions, the term “all season tires” is a misnomer.
+If you want to have peace of mind on wintry roads, it’s vital to have winter tires or all weather tires on your vehicle.
+Our Tire Buying Guide can help you decide which tire type is right for the weather conditions where you drive.

 How to Know if Your Tires are Rated for Winter

-If you want to know whether you have winter-rated tires, look for the three-peak mountain snowflake symbol on your tires’ sidewalls or letters that indicate the tire’s rating.
+If you want to know whether you have winter-rated tires, look for the three-peak mountain snowflake symbol (also know as the severe service emblem) on your tires’ sidewalls or letters that indicate the tire’s rating.
 Tires without this notation are not recommended for winter driving.

 Only new tires should be fitted with studs.
 On studded tires, only use Nokian Tyres-recommended studs.
 When studding, follow our studding recommendations.
 For maximum effectiveness, all four tires on a vehicle should be fitted with studs.
 If only the two rear tires are studded, your vehicle will not realize maximum efficiency in handling and braking.
 NEVER MOUNT STUDDED TIRES ON FRONT WHEELS ONLY.